… ‘a Norman cathedral in miniature’

 On a column on the north aisle is carved the cross of St Cross.
 In the window nearest to the eastern side of the north transept, the stone surround is strangely angled.
 Sunlight from the window falls on the cross only on 3rd May (the day in the church calendar of the Invention of the Cross) and 14th September (Holy Cross Day).

 Used daily as the private chapel that it is, the church can be visited by parishioners of St Cross or as part of a tour of the whole almshouse.

 The church is open to all for Sunday services.
-It is available for private services to parishioners of St Cross and, by agreement with the Master, to non-parishioners, for weddings and memorial services.
-Please contact the Master, the Revd.
-Reg Sweet, on 01962 853525.
+It is available for private services to parishioners of St Cross and, by agreement with the Priest in Charge, to non-parishioners, for weddings and memorial services.
+Please contact the Priest in Charge, the Revd.
+Paul Kennedy, on 01962 853777.

 It is also available for concerts and similar bookings, subject to the suitability of the material.
 To make this kind of booking please contact the Deputy Clerk to the Trustees, Julie Winks, on 01962 878218.

 To enquire about visits, including groups, please contact the Porter, Catherine Secker, on 01962 851375.